$Z_3$ and $(\times Z_3)^3$ symmetry protected topological paramagnets: Acknowldgements

-We are grateful to A. Sedrakyan and H. Babujian for helpful discussions.
+We are grateful to A. Sedrakyan, H. Babujian, A. Belavin, and A. Litvinov for helpful discussions.
+We also acknowledge communications from Ryan Lanzetta and Juven Wang with thanks.
 The research was supported by startup funds from the University of Massachusetts, Amherst (TAS) and Armenian SCS grants Nos.
 20TTAT-QTa009 (HT, SK, TH), 20TTWS-1C035 (SK, TH), 21AG-1C024 (HT, MM, SK), and 21AG-1C047 (TH).
+We are grateful to the anonymous reviewer of JHEP for their insightful comments.

 \begin{appendix}